Methane reducing feed additives – the story so far

 Ruminant

-Methane reducing feed additives have been cited as an innovative way for ruminant livestock farmers to help reduce methane emissions from their livestock.
-NFU livestock advisor Harriet Henrick looks at the story so far.
+Methane reducing feed additives or MSFPs have been cited as an innovative way for ruminant livestock farmers to help reduce methane emissions from their livestock.
+As a result, Defra is looking to incentivise the use of MSFPs in England.

 For the additive to be effective it also needs to be consumed at the same time as the normal diet.
 For this reason, the options for grazing ruminant livestock are limited until options such as a slow-release bolus or mineral block have been further considered.